-1. To help you, as a prospective student of the University, make an informed decision about what and where to study, before you apply for a place, and throughout the admission and enrolment process, the University will make available to you a range of information through a variety of means, including prospectuses, open days (subject to Government and University Policy), written materials and the website: www.stir.ac.uk.
+1. To help you, as a prospective student of the University, make an informed decision about what and where to study, before you apply for a place, and throughout the admission and enrolment process, the University will make available to you a range of information through a variety of means, such as prospectuses, open days (subject to Government and University Policy), written materials and the website: www.stir.ac.uk.

 2. By accepting an offer from the University of a place on a programme of study, you are also accepting these terms and conditions in full, which along with your offer and the University's regulations and policies form the contract between you and the University in relation to your studies at the University of Stirling (the “Terms”).
-Therefore, you must read and understand the Terms prior to accepting your place at the University If you have any questions or concerns about these Terms, please contact the Admissions team:
+Therefore, you must read and understand the Terms prior to accepting your place at the University.
+If you have any questions or concerns about these Terms, please contact the Admissions team:

 Admissions and Access Team